truecoach/logical_replication_test/README.md

 # Logical Replication Test

-Almost a dummy app to query a postgres replication slot and see how it behaves.
+Demo app to query a postgres replication slot and see how it behaves.

+Also has a queue producer and consumer, writing and reading those changes to AWS SQS.

 ## Dependencies